How To File A Request For No-Fault Arbitration

 - You may take the insurer to court, or;

-- You may file a written complaint with the Financial Fraud & Consumer Protection Division of the Department or;
+- You may file a written complaint with the Department or;

 - You may file for No-Fault arbitration with the American Arbitration Association.

-Effective December 1, 1999 the American Arbitration Association (AAA) receives and processes all No-Fault arbitration requests.
-Therefore, all arbitration requests submitted must be filed with the American Arbitration Association even if the denial of claim form states that it should be filed with the New York State Department of Financial Services.
-All requests submitted to the Department will be returned.
+The American Arbitration Association (AAA) receives and processes all No-Fault arbitration requests.
+Therefore, all arbitration requests must be filed with the American Arbitration Association (even if the denial of claim form states that it should be filed with the New York State Department of Financial Services.
+All requests submitted to the Department will be returned.)

 To file for No-Fault arbitration:

-- If you are not in receipt of a denial of claim form, you can file for arbitration by fully completing and submitting Form AR, the New York Motor Vehicle No-Fault Insurance Law Arbitration Request Form.
-Form AR, in PDF format, may be obtained directly from the website of the American Arbitration Association.
-Complete the four page Arbitration Request form fully as outlined above (for an NF-10), and attach copies of all applicable documentation and bills in issue.
+- If you are not in receipt of a denial of claim form, you can file for arbitration by fully completing and submitting Form AR, the No-Fault Arbitration Request Form .
+This form is obtained directly from the website of the American Arbitration Association.
+Complete the four page form fully as outlined above (for an NF-10), and attach copies of all applicable documentation and bills in issue.

-NOTE: In accordance with Regulation 68, Section 65-4.2(b)(3)(i), an applicant for No-Fault arbitration must submit all documents supporting their position along with their original request for arbitration.
-A copy of the applicant's complete submission must also be simultaneously mailed to the respondent.
-Following this original submission of documents, no additional documents may be submitted by the applicant other than bills or claims for ongoing benefits.
+An applicant for No-Fault arbitration must submit all documents supporting their position along with their original request for arbitration.
+A copy of the applicant's complete submission must also be simultaneously mailed to the respondent.& Following this original submission of documents, no additional documents may be submitted by the applicant other than bills or claims for ongoing benefits.